Earnest Card Cardholder Agreement, Powered by Deserve®

 Earnest Card Cash Back Program

-- With this credit card, you will earn cash rewards, in the form of statement credits, by using your card for purchases.
+- With this credit card, you will earn cash back, in the form of either statement credits or as payments towards your existing student loan debt.
 You will not earn cash rewards on ATM withdrawals, cash advances or balance transfers (ATM withdrawals, cash advances, and balance transfers are not available).
-The following types of transactions won’t count and won’t earn points: purchase of travelers checks, foreign currency, money orders, wire transfers or similar cash-like transactions, lottery tickets, casino gaming chips, race track wagers or similar betting transactions, any checks that access your account, interest, unauthorized or fraudulent charges, interest, and fees of any kind, including an annual fee, if applicable.
+The following types of transactions won’t count and won’t earn points: purchase of travelers checks, foreign currency, money orders, wire transfers or similar cash-like transactions, lottery tickets, casino gaming chips, race track wagers or similar betting transactions, any checks that access your Account, interest, unauthorized or fraudulent charges, interest, and fees of any kind, including an annual fee, if applicable.

-- 1.25% Base Cash Back: You will earn 1.25% cash back on all purchases.
+- 3% Cash Back: Subject to the $500 Bonus Cash Back Cap defined below, You will earn 3% cash back on all purchases made within your highest spend category for each month.
+Your highest spend category will be determined on day 6 of each calendar month.
 You must elect to use your cash back rewards in order to receive the associated benefit.
-At the end of each billing period, your cash back will be calculated by multiplying the total amount you spent (minus any returns, account fees, and interest charges) by 1.25% (.0125) .
-From time to time, you may receive promotional offers which allow for additional cash back.
-These offers will not be available if your account is closed or delinquent on the date we determine whether you have met the terms of the offer.
+At the end of each billing period, your cash back will be calculated by multiplying the total amount you spent (minus any returns, account fees, and interest charges) by 3% (.03).

-- You can redeem your cash back as a statement credit or get 20% more cashback (1.2x, for a maximum of 1.5% cash back) when you choose to use your cash back to repay your student loan debt.
+- You can redeem your cash back as a statement credit or when you choose to use your cash back to repay your student loan debt.

 - Redemption is not available if account is closed, delinquent or over limit.
 In the event of a lost or stolen card, or we issue a new account number, we will transfer your cash back to the new account.
 If the account does not qualify for redemption, redeemable balances will be re-evaluated in the next distribution period.

-- Cash back rewards have no expiration while the card is open.
+- Cash back rewards have no expiration while the card is open and the account is in good standing.

 Account means your Card Account with us.